 16 Tips to Grow Your Online Catering Business and Website

-Last year, one of our most popular blog articles was 15 High-Impact Marketing Ideas for Catering Businesses as caterers looked to grow their catering business and online ordering website.
-In 2020, providing your catering and food ordering offering online and the digital marketing to promote it has become not just a nice to have.
-It’s an essential to running a successful catering operation.
+One of our most popular blog articles in 2019 was 15 High-Impact Marketing Ideas for Catering Businesses as caterers looked to grow their catering business and online ordering website.
+In 2020, providing your catering and food ordering offering online became not just a nice to have.
+It’s essential to running a successful catering operation.
 With stay-at-home orders and lock-downs due to the coronavirus pandemic, the focus has shifted from offline to online, and this trend is here to stay.

 Try these essential tips for growing your online catering business and catering website:

 1) Get a relevant domain name

 A great online presence starts with a great domain name!
 Make sure to find a domain that makes sense for your business, is memorable, and helps your SEO.
 Check to ensure the technology you use for your catering solution will support your domain name, and if necessary is able to setup a relevant subdomain which leverages your domain such as order.mygreatcaterer.com or catering.mybusiness.com

 2) Refresh your catering website and catering brand

 Your website says everything about your business including the quality of your offering, service, professionalism, passion for innovation and the catering experience you offer.
 A sharp, professional brand is so important for every caterer.
 Consider elements like your logo, colours and the layout of your site.
 Make sure you stand out from the crowd!